tsackton/taelgarverse/docs/gazetteer/northwest-coast/mawar-confederacy/eskorola.md

 # Eskorola
 :speaker:{ .middle } *(es-ko-ROH-lah)*
 <div class="grid cards ext-narrow-margin ext-one-column" markdown>
--    :octicons-location-24:{ .lg .middle } A [Lizardfolk](<../../../creatures/species/lizardfolk.md>) village in the [Mawar Confederacy](<./mawar-confederacy.md>), the [Mawakel Peninsula](<./mawakel-peninsula.md>), the [Northwest Coast](<../northwest-coast.md>)
+-    :octicons-location-24:{ .lg .middle } A [Lizardfolk](<../../../creatures/species/lizardfolk.md>) village in [Tzingola](<./tzingola.md>), the [Mawakel Peninsula](<./mawakel-peninsula.md>), the [Northwest Coast](<../northwest-coast.md>)
 </div>

-The lizardfolk village, Eskorola, is a small community of maybe 50 huts nestled on the southern end of an extensive salt marsh (formed on the coastal side of a chain of barrier islands), most built on stilts but relying on the vegetation to protect from storm surges.
-Some huts are connected by wooden walkways or swinging bridges, but many require swimming.
+Eskorola is a small community nestled on the southern end of the [Tzingola Marshes](<./tzingola.md>), an extensive coastal salt marsh north of [Hamri](<./hamri.md>).
+About 50-60 huts and scattered outlying dwellings, mostly built on stilts above marsh channels and relying on the vegetation to protect them from storm surges, house a hundred or so lizardfolk inhabitants.

+Eskorola is a village close to the ocean.
+Though some huts are connected by wooden walkways or swinging bridges, many require swimming to reach.
 A few larger communal buildings cluster near the center of the village, set on a small artificial island, surrounded by marsh grass.
-Oyster farms dot the mouth of the bay and a tidal pool provides a harbor of sorts for the few larger boats (although most lizardfolk just use canoes kept by each hut, or swim).
+Oyster farms dot the mouth of the bay and a tidal pool provides a harbor of sorts for the few larger boats, though most lizardfolk just use canoes kept by each hut, or swim.